 Both platforms support materialized views as their core abstraction, but with differences in capabilities and guarantees.

 Materialize provides strong consistency guarantees, enforcing strict-serializable consistency across all sources and queries.
-Materialized’s strong consistency is essential because, under Materialize’s performance model, new inputs are applied incrementally without full recomputation.
-Even though there may be many moving parts when a query comes in, Materialize ensures that the numbers are always going to be strictly correct.
+Materialize's strong consistency is essential because, under Materialize's performance model, new inputs are applied incrementally without full recomputation.
+Even though there may be many moving parts when a query comes in, Materialize ensures that results are strictly correct.

 • Queries reflect a consistent snapshot of all input data at a specific logical timestamp.